GoogleCloudPlatform/genai-for-developers/devai-cli/README.md

 cat $KEY_FILE_NAME.json
 ```

-## Use in CICD

-This can be added in any build pipeline following the examples below:
+DevAI CLI can be added in any build pipeline following the examples below:

 ### GitHub Actions (Full example at ${repoRoot/.github/workflows/devai-review.yml})